 Industrial, commercial, and residential are the categories under the end-user segment of the market.
 Among these, the industrial category is expected to be the fastest growing during the forecast period.
 Under Saudi Vision 2030, the government is diversifying its economy, which is why the industrial sector is receiving heavy investments.
 For this, industrial cities and factories are being developed and utilities provided, which is resulting in the increasing demand for HVAC systems and services.

 Furthermore, Western Saudi Arabia held the largest revenue share in the HVAC market in 2020.
 This was because of the major infrastructure development projects in the region and religious influence of the cities of Makkah and Madinah.
 As these cities receive thousands of pilgrims each year, their hospitality sector is continuously growing, which is leading to the rising demand for HVAC systems and the associated services in the western region.

 The Saudi Arabian HVAC market is fragmented in nature, with several global and local manufacturers operating in the country, which has led to stiff competition among them.
 As a result, the companies are launching new products to move ahead of their competitors.

 For instance, in November 2020, Johnson Controls International plc launched a new tailored service for remote building management across the Middle East & Africa (MEA).
 The service involves the usage of artificial intelligence and remote monitoring for the management of HVAC operations and energy consumption.

-In January 2019, Daikin Industries Ltd. launched a new R-32 Altherma hydronic hybrid heat pump, DEU19-006, which is designed for lower emissions of CO2, compared to standard gas-condensing boilers.
+Similarly, in January, 2019, Daikin Industries Ltd. launched a new R-32 Altherma hydronic hybrid heat pump, DEU19-006.
+It reduces the emissions of CO2, which is why it is cleaner than standard gas condensing boilers.